 Do we need to improve on something that is already happening?

-Do we need to inspire students to be creative and come up with their own ideas and innovate?
+Do we need to inspire students to be creative and develop their ideas and innovate?

-Often you will find yourself moving through them one after the other during one training session, as you introduce an idea, practise it and then work on how to apply it in different situations.
+Often you will find yourself moving through them one after the other during one training session.
+As you introduce an idea, practise it and then work on applying it in different situations.

 And the more you get involved in training, the more you find this becomes a continuous cycle.
 First, you innovate and come up with new ideas.
-It would be best if you then taught people to implement those new ideas correctly.
+It would be best to teach people to implement those new ideas correctly.
 Once implemented, you may want to improve on how they work in practice.
 Over time they need to be reassessed, and you find yourself innovating again.
-What we need to do is estimate where our training is in that cycle.
+We need to estimate where our training is in that cycle.

-Let’s imagine you are running a training programme for managers on how to implement a system of Staff Appraisals.
-Based on the experience of the participants in the room and the requirements of the organisation, you would start to assess your approach.
+Let’s imagine you are running a training programme for managers on implementing a system of Staff Appraisals.
+Based on the participants’ experience and organisational requirements, you would start to assess your approach.